smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 When the OpCon job definition includes response events upon detection of a failed job, an operator or supervisor can be immediately signaled by any number of means, including an eMail message or a text message that gets routed to their cell phones (by outside facilities).

 The IBM i LSAM SCANSPLF command includes a feature of reporting its scan rule match results to the OpCon Job Configuration window.
 Job Detail Messages list the exact values that were mismatched.
-The OpCon operator can use a right mouse click on the OpCon job line to access (as in Enterprise Manager): Job Information -\> Configuration tab -\> Operations Related Information -\> (+) Job Detail Messages, and instantly the problem of the credit total amount being out of balance will become visible.
+The OpCon operator can use a right mouse click on the OpCon job line to access (as in OpCon User Interface): Job Information -\> Configuration tab -\> Operations Related Information -\> (+) Job Detail Messages, and instantly the problem of the credit total amount being out of balance will become visible.
 This makes it possible for the financial institution's staff to learn nearly instantly about the out of balance condition and to jump directly to the cause of the problem without having to find and study the actual balancing report to look for report totals.

 ### Using the SCANSPLF Fail Option 2